 Oh no, no please no.

 "Yes."
 He says.
 "I suppose I would.
 You're wasting water little girl."
 I jerk the bottle back and water spatters my shirt.
 My fingers are clumsy on the tap as I shut it off.
-"Do you think wasting water in southern Arizona, in the middle of July, is wise?"
+"Do you think wasting water, in southern Arizona, in the middle of June, is wise?"

-Everything in me is telling me to run but my mind is numb.
+Everything in me is telling me to run but my mind is going numb.
 I shake my head and try to twist the bottle cap back on but I drop it.
-I trip on my feet as I turn and bend to retrieve it from the hot dirt but a hand snatches it up.
+I trip on my feet as I bend to retrieve it from the hot dirt but another hand snatches it up.

 I stare at the black boots, the toes covered in dust.
 "I asked you a question."